Nimaabediforud/Nimaabediforud/README.md

 ---

 ### 🧠 About Me
-🎓 5th-semester Biomedical Engineering student passionate about AI-driven healthcare innovation
+🎓 Biomedical Engineer - passionate about AI-driven healthcare innovation
 🔬 Exploring signal processing, biomedical data, and intelligent diagnostic systems
 🚀 On a mission to fuse engineering, biology, and machine learning for real-world impact